Thelk641/YAAL/Docs/Custom Launcher.md

 - Set as many keys to look for as you want, it will attach to all process with each of the selected key
 - Set as many outputs to look for as you want, the first one to be found will trigger the auto-restore

+## - Display
+### Function
+Lets you show any text (including setting value).
+"Tag" are just showed as text, "value" are showed as a button that puts its text into your copy/paste buffer.
+Both the "tag" and "value" field are parsed with settings, so if you put something like ${slotInfo} in there it will be replaced with that slot's information.

+### Options and notes
+None.

+### List limitations
+None.

 ## - Isolate

 ### Function